Team2530/Tools/README.md

 - Pen Tool: select to use a pen to draw on the field
 - Eraser Tool: select to erase drawings on the field
 - Piece Tool: Click to place cones/cubes on the field.
 When active, click again to switch which piece you're placing
 - Arrow Tool: Use to draw arrows.
-Select the starting point and ending point and the arrow will be drawn.
-If you keep selecting new points, the arrow will continue to the new points.
-Select the arrow tool again to start a new arrow.
+Click to start arrow, and release to draw endpoint where you released
 - Color circles: Select a color circle to use it for your pen and arrow color

 ### Features in development